ohsu-qin/qiprofile/doc/source/development.rst

 * Each application AngularJS module is documented using the ngdoc_ convention.

+* Pending code changes are described in a ``TODO`` comment.

+* Known bugs are described in a ``FIXME`` comment.
+These items should be fixed and the comment deleted before a new version is tagged and released.

 * Changes are made in a git branch.
 Make a local git branch by executing the following command::